Fortunatetech/Understanding-Principal-Component-Analysis-and-its-Application/README.md

 ## Principal Component Analysis (PCA)
-The notebook introduce you what you need to know about Principal Component Analysis (PCA) and its applications.
+The notebook introduce you to what you need to know about Principal Component Analysis (PCA) including practical applications with python library